 Information management plans are used to document and organize the information needed for strategic initiatives.
 The plan is created by organizing and prioritizing all desired knowledge required for the project, its stakeholders, and the team.

-5- Ensure all employees have access to the same tools, data, and systems
+5- Ensure all employees have access to the same tools, info, and systems

-Having the same tools, data, and systems among your employees is a key aspect of successful company culture.
+Having the same information management system, information, and systems among your employees is a key aspect of successful company culture.
 Employees who can utilize their skills to the fullest are able to improve productivity and morale.
 With cloud-based solutions and a mobile app, it’s easy to ensure that everyone has access.

 6- Implement an effective governance model